dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/introduction-to-the-glyphrun-object-and-glyphs-element.md

 <a name="text_glyphrunovw_glyphsmarkup"></a>
 ## Glyphs Markup
- The following code example shows how to use various properties of the <xref:System.Windows.Documents.Glyphs> element in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+ The following code example shows how to use various properties of the <xref:System.Windows.Documents.Glyphs> element in XAML.

  [!code-xaml[GlyphsOvwSamp2#1](~/samples/snippets/csharp/VS_Snippets_Wpf/GlyphsOvwSamp2/CS/default.xaml#1)]